 President and Founder

-Norm Boone is the founder and president of Mosaic Financial Partners, Inc. Norm has combined an aptitude for financial matters, an interest in life coaching, and a fascination with complex family relationships to help Mosaic become one of the most highly regarded advisory firms in the country.
+Norm Boone is the founder and president of Mosaic Financial Partners, Inc. Norm has an aptitude for financial matters, an interest in life coaching, and a fascination with complex family relationships , all of which have helped Mosaic become one of the most highly regarded advisory firms in the country.